-> Zorglidays! : Zorg Effects will be closed from the 7th to the 15th of May and from the 21th to the 29th of May.
+> Zorglidays! : Zorg Effects will be closed from the 28th of January to the 5th of February.
 You can still place an order, I'll process them upon my return.

-> UK customers : Be aware that since brexit UK customs will charge you around £49 to import a Blow! with full options.
+> Important notice! : Due to a large number of orders there's two weeks of delay between your order and shipment for all pedals.> UK customers : Be aware that since brexit UK customs will charge you around £49 to import a Blow! with full options.

 You have declined cookies.
 This decision can be reversed.

 I’ve been working on a tremolo for a few days, and thought it could be interesting to discuss this simple effect, yet not that easy to build.
 If you’re a DIYer building a tremolo, I hope this document can provide some inspiration, «Do’s and don’t » and useful links.
 Also, for the future and current Zorglonde tremolo users, this will unveil some of its mysteries and help for a better use of it.

 A tremolo does a simple thing: it just changes automatically your signal's volume.
 Your volume goes up and down, according to a periodical waveform.
 But the feeling you’ll get will be different according to the rate (or frequency), the depth and the shape of that waveform.
 You can listen to different settings of waveform, rate and depth of a tremolo on this Zorglonde first test recording: